-**THIS SIX-PART COURSE IS CURRENTLY “UNDER CONSTRUCTION”.
+**THIS SIX-PART COURSE IS CURRENTLY “UNDER CONSTRUCTION” AND UNAVAILABLE FOR PURCHASE.
 PLEASE CONTACT NEF FOR INFO**

 Certified Construction Associate (CCA) is an advanced, six-part, self study course in construction terminology, procedures and processes.